 - Visit your doctor on a regular basis.
 Be sure to have your doctor carefully document the limitations of your condition.

 - Have the necessary forms filled out in advance.

 - Learn about the review process so you know what to expect.

-You may want to consider searching for “workers’ compensation lawyers near me” or “social security disability attorneys near me”.
+If you’d like a deep-dive analysis of your disability claim, contact our experienced law team today to learn more.
 You could greatly increase your chances of being able to return to school without losing your benefits if you work closely with an experienced attorney such as those who form part of the Schuster Law firm.